These U.S. Companies Are Extremely Undervalued - Part 1

 7. LyondellBasell Industries (LYB) - 40%

 Returning to the basic materials sector, we find LyondellBasell.
-LYB is undervalued, as I see it, at almost 40% compared to a fair value of $75/share, which in terms of EPS at a Fair 15X value comes to the 2020E depressed EPS of 5.06/share.
+LYB is undervalued, as I see it, at almost 40% compared to a fair value of $75/share, which in terms of EPS at a fair 15X value comes to the 2020E depressed EPS of $5.06/share.
 The reason I'm more conservative here is the extremely high exposure to oil and the company's unfavorable history - it went bankrupt less than 20 years ago.

 However, what the company has done since then has been encouraging.
 Therefore, the $75 price target matches the 2021E EPS at a historically accurate ~10X earnings ratio where the company has been trading more or less for the past 10 years.
 Forecast accuracy is pretty damn good, in the way that the company beats expectations over 60% of the time.

-(Source: F.A.S.T graphs)
+(Source: F.A.S.T. graphs)

 Recovery forecasts are positive, with similar returns to Celanese until 2021 if earnings expectations turn out accurate.
-This can be considered a bit too positive/exuberant, however, so you'll be glad to hear that the company's dividend and valuation make certain that the company could trade at 6X earnings in 2021 without you losing money on the investment.
+This can be considered a bit too positive/exuberant, however.
+So, you'll be glad to hear that the company's dividend and valuation make certain that the company could trade at 6X earnings in 2021 without you losing money on the investment.

-Quality, despite LYB being a class 3 stock, is excellent.
-BBB+ rated with a payout ratio of no more than 43% on LTM-basis.
+Quality, despite LYB being a Class 3 stock, is excellent.
+BBB+ rated with a payout ratio of no more than 43% on an LTM basis.
 The dividend growth rate is 9% over the past 5 years, though we should expect less going forward.
 The company's moat is narrow, and the true weak point comes in the company's 7-year dividend streak, which is worse than some EU companies.

 However, the yield here is 7.84%, and I want to emphasize that I consider LyondellBasell to be an excellent company all things considered.
 I've written on it earlier